The Tragedy of Mathematics in Russia: Reactions of Luzin's Contemporaries

-A broad campaign against Luzin and ``luzinism'' waged over this country in 1936.
+A broad campaign against Luzin and ``Luzinism'' waged over this country in 1936 (cp.~\cite[p.~757--767]{Kol}).
 Fortunately, Luzin was not repressed nor expelled from the Academy.
-Some historians opine that there was a relevant oral direction of Joseph Stalin.\footnote{It was
+Some historians opine that there was a relevant oral direction of I.~V. Stalin.\endnote{It was disclosed recently that the above-mentioned letter of P.~S. Kapitsa to V.~M. Molotov was multiplied in 16 copies for the members of the Political Bureau of the All-Union Communist Party (Bolsheviks) and discussed over with other letters in support of Luzin.} But the badge of an enemy under the mask of a Soviet citizen was pinpointed to Luzin during 14~years up to his death.
+The monstrosity over Luzin is absolutely incomparable with the alleged accusations of moral misconduct.